Boston Consulting Group (BCG) Graduate Programs & Internships

 Our third scholarship is open to all candidates who meet the eligibility and selection criteria.
 Anyone applying for one of the targeted scholarships will be automatically considered in this category as well.

-Applications for our 2022 Scholarship program are now closed and will re-open in April next year.
+Applications for our Scholarship program are currently closed and will re-open on Monday, 20 March 2023.

 Your application should include your CV, cover letter, and academic transcripts.